Skip to Content

 Cannabis Growth:

 Cannabis OilCities can now fine and penalize residencies for illegal marijuana cultivation that violates local laws.
-However, marijuana growers can no longer avoid penalty or transfer responsibility for their actions to their landlord by moving.
+However, marijuana growers can no longer avoid penalties or transfer responsibility for their actions to their landlord by moving.
 Rental property owners can now appeal liability for their tenant’s illegal marijuana activity.
-As a rental property owner, you must demonstrate that your tenant had residency during the violation, that you as the property owner had no knowledge of the violation, and that your lease clearly indicates that the marijuana activity violated your terms.
+As a rental property owner, you must demonstrate that your tenant had residency during the violation, that you, as the property owner, had no knowledge of the violation, and that your lease clearly indicates that the marijuana activity violated your terms.

 See AB 2164 for details.